dasher-project/dasher-web/documents/Specification/01ZoomingUserInterface/ZoomingUserInterface.md

     -   The **Visual** representation could be how it appears in the user interface.

-    The formal representation of a zoom box can have parameters that are used by external components.
-Those parameters would be unused by the zooming system.
-    That type of parameter is sometimes referred to as opaque, or user data.
-The language model is an exampel of an external component that utilises an opaque zoom box parameter.
+    The formal representation of a zoom box can have parameters that are only used by external components.
+The language model is an example of an external component that requires that type of zoom box parameter.
+The zooming system maintains the attachment of those parameters to their zoom boxes but doesn't otherwise utilise them.
+Those parameters' values are opaque to the zooming system.
+That type of parameter is sometimes referred to as user data.

 -   The zooming area has a designated **Origin** point.
 The origin can be represented by the Cartesian co-ordinates (0, 0) for example.